 - Rodent shipments from commercial vendors are typically shipped to Seattle via air and then transported to UM in the vendor’s environmentally-controlled truck

-- Dwarf hamster and rabbits are usually shipped by air to Missoula or Bozeman, MT and delivered by a local delivery service contracted by World Courier or Midnight Express.
+- Dwarf hamsters and rabbits are usually shipped by air to Missoula or Bozeman, MT and delivered by a local delivery service contracted by World Courier or Midnight Express.

 - Animals shipped between UM and other Institutions are transported by a commercial carrier such as World Courier.

 - Wild small mammals trapped in Montana may be transported in their covered traps in the back of a covered pickup truck to UM (1-15 miles) for brief testing and release back to the point of capture.

 - Wild birds may be captured and transported in covered cages in a covered pickup truck for testing at the Field Research Station Fort Missoula.
 After testing, birds are released at their point of capture or they are euthanized.